dustinpfister/blog_posts/_posts/nodejs-acorn.md

 ```

 So acorn will give me an array of objects in a body property that is all the content of my javaScript, broken down into objects that give me useful info like the start, and end character position.

+## 2 - Conclusion

+That is it for now at least when it comes to using acorn.js.
+I would have worked out more examples of this package, but I think what I really need to do is start working on some kind of project in which I need a javaScript parser to begin with.
+So far I do find myself using parsers in real projects, it is just that so far it is only with respect to parsing markdown rather than javaScript.
+However I think that it does make sense to just play around with a project like this once or twitch now and then, even if it is just for the sake of gaining a sense of what there is to work with out there on the open Internet.
+With that said if I even need a javaScript parser in a project it would seem like this might be a decent voice for such a project.